Final | April 2019 | v1.0.2 | OFFICIAL - Public| QGCDG (Queensland State Archives)

 Issue date: 6 June 2018 (minor update 30 April 2019 and 9 April 2020)

 Next review date: June 2020

-This policy is published within the QGEA which is administered by the Queensland Government Chief Information Office.
+This policy is published within the QGEA which is administered by the Queensland Government Customer and Digital Group.
 This policy was developed by the Queensland State Archives and is approved by the Queensland State Archivist and the Queensland Government Chief Information Officer.

 This policy comes into effect from the issue date.